phoenfrisur/send-emails-from-terminal/README.md

 # Sending Emails with Python

 This is a simple python script for sending email messages from the terminal.
-You can configure the sender and the recipients as command line arguments.
+You can configure the subject, the sender's and recipient's email adresses as command line arguments.
+The email body and potential attachments are added by specifying their relative paths.

 ## Installation